Leadership and Staff

 RNA Center Leadership:

-The RNA Center is led by co-directors Anil K. Sood, M.D., Professor, Departments of Gynecologic Oncology and Cancer Biology, MD Anderson Cancer Center, and George A. Calin, M.D., Ph.D., Associate Professor, Departments of Experimental Therapeutics and Cancer Genetics, MD Anderson Cancer Center.
+The RNA Center is led by co-directors Anil K. Sood, M.D., Professor, Departments of Gynecologic Oncology and Cancer Biology, MD Anderson Cancer Center, and George A. Calin, M.D., Ph.D., Professor, Departments of Experimental Therapeutics and Cancer Genetics, MD Anderson Cancer Center.
 Dr. Sood and Dr. Calin are internationally recognized experts in the biology and translational applications of RNAi, miRNAs and other ncRNAs.

-Key collaborators include Gabriel Lopez-Berestein, M.D., Professor, Department of Experimental Therapeutics, MD Anderson Cancer Center, whose expertise in cancer biology and drug development is well-recognized.
+Helping to lead the RNA Center is, associate director, Gabriel Lopez-Berestein, M.D., Professor, Department of Experimental Therapeutics, MD Anderson Cancer Center, whose expertise in cancer biology and drug development is well-recognized.